Skip to main content

 Id.; see also RPC 166; cf. ABA Formal Ethics Op.
 11-458 (2011) (Model Rule 1.5 does not have language in its comment that is similar to North Carolina’s Rule 1.5, cmt.
 [5]).

-Here, Lawyer executed a fee agreement with Client setting forth the hourly rate to be billed for legal services provided.
-If Lawyer desires to increase the billing rate, Lawyer may attempt to renegotiate the fee agreement with Client, but Lawyer may not unilaterally increase the billing rate without reasonable notice to Client regarding the intended increase.
-In this scenario, regardless of Client’s purported consent, Lawyer’s inclusion of a provision in the fee agreement that grants Lawyer the authority to unilaterally increase the billing rate without notice to the client and without limitation on the increase does not comply with Lawyer’s obligation to communicate to Client the basis or rate of the fee “before or within a reasonable time after commencing the representation.”
+Here, Lawyer executed a fee agreement with Client setting forth the hourly rate to be billed for legal services provided, including a provision that permits Lawyer to increase the billing rate in an unspecified amount on an unknown, periodic basis.
+While not exactly a renegotiation of a fee agreement due to the consent of Client to some type of fee increase structure, if Lawyer desires to increase the billing rate under this agreement, Lawyer may not unilaterally increase the billing rate without reasonable notice to Client regarding the intended increase.
+Regardless of Client’s purported consent, Lawyer’s inclusion of a provision in the fee agreement that grants Lawyer the authority to unilaterally increase the billing rate without notice to the client and without limitation on the increase does not comply with Lawyer’s obligation to communicate to Client the basis or rate of the fee “before or within a reasonable time after commencing the representation.”
 Rule 1.5(b).
 Accordingly, Lawyer may not increase the billing rate under the fee agreement as described.

 Inquiry #2: